 Yes the baby section was FULL of other options but really….these 4 were the necessities.

-Over the years there are SO many other things that come into play…sometimes I yearn for the snuggly days and I cannot believe I am saying this but I SO look forward to having that again when grandkids come!!
+Over the years there are SO many other things that come into play.
+Sometimes I yearn for the snuggly one on one days.
+I cannot believe I am saying this but I SO look forward to having that again when grandkids come!!

 - NO not for a while as my youngest is 10 and oldest here is 18 but someday I am sure and OH MY will they be spoiled rotten. 😉